-Our position on:
+Our position on organ donation

 Improving donation rates

-Although we approve of compensating altruistic donors so that they are not financially disadvantaged as a result of their decision, we do not condone any scheme whereby people receive a monetary reward in exchange for an organ.
+It is an important addition in the fight to make more kidneys available for transplant and one which we fully support.
+However, while we approve of compensating altruistic donors so they are not financially disadvantaged we do not condone any scheme which pays people for an organ.

-Monetary reward for organ donation
+Payment for organ donation